 - u.
 A return bucket calf must have been shown the previous year as a bucket calf.
-The 4Her may be 13 years of age. - v.
-The return bucket calf will be shown in the return bucket calf class based on knowledge the 4-Her has on the project.
-However, if the return bucket calf meets the weight requirement of 1000 pounds for market steer pounds for market heifer, the calf may be shown in its appropriate Market Beef Class as well. - w.
-Return bucket calves can be used for Junior beef showmanship. project,
+The 4Her may be 13 years of age. - The return bucket calf will be shown in the return bucket v. calf class based on knowledge the 4-Her has on the project.
+However, if the return bucket calf meets the weight requirement of 1000 pounds for market steer or 950 pounds for Market heifer the calf may be shown in its appropriate Market and Breeding Classes as well. - w.
+Return bucket calves can be used for Junior beef showmanship.